animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 It was at night, near 2 AM, 3 AM, or 4 AM when that terrible peace turned to horror.

-My legs were immobile when I crawled out of the brook.
+I thought my legs were immobile when I crawled out of the brook.

 An ambulance found me, wet with brook water, nearly hypothermic.
 The only answer I gave as to what happened, was "for pleasure," here and thereafter, still under the delusional belief that my mom's life was in danger if I didn't adhere to that secrecy.